rosshale/heroku_deploy/README.markdown

     rake heroku_deploy:backup:production

+To skip the backup when deploying to staging or production run:

+    rake heroku_deploy:staging backup=false

 ###Coming Soon
 * Before and after hooks that allow you to arbitrarily execute code before and after deploy
-* a --nobackup option that skips the backup when deploying to production or staging